 • Tokyo: 17 June (supported by Grains Australia, AGT and InterGrain)

-• In Tokyo in June, we will also host joint AEGIC–JFMA sensory evaluation of the latest udon varieties.
-We will also conduct further sensory evaluation of the colour preferences for udon noodles, supported by Grains Australia.
+• In Tokyo in June, we hosted joint AEGIC–JFMA sensory evaluation of the latest udon varieties.
+We also conducted further sensory evaluation of the colour preferences for udon noodles, supported by Grains Australia.

 If you would like to know more, please contact us